What is the Best Husqvarna Chainsaw? For Homeowners and Pros (2023)

 You don’t need a hefty amount for a powerful chainsaw that will cut medium-sized logs because you can buy Husqvarna 135 Mark II at less than what you expect.

-If you ask us, its 16-inch chain length could easily get you through demanding tasks like pruning and making firewood.
+If you ask me, its 16-inch chain length could easily get you through demanding tasks like pruning and making firewood.
 Its robust fuel pump is also equipped with advanced smart technology, allowing the unit to start the engine without interruption or delay.

 Despite having a shorter chain bar, this 16-inch Husqvarna chainsaw operates with a 2-HP engine that became a strong factor in its operational performance.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 6. Husqvarna 120i Cordless Chainsaw